Clifton Pugh: Career

 Pugh travelled across the Nullarbor Plain to Perth in 1954 then the Kimberley in 1956.
 These journeys led to radical changes in his style.
 Pugh encountered indigenous Australian art for the first time and began utilizing incision, cross-hatching and collage.
 The work inspired by these journeys was part of the Group of Four Exhibits in 1955 and 1956.

 In 1959 Pugh wrote to Bernard Smith:

 Art must be indigenous...arising out of the environment and background of a particular place and time.
 This could be nationalistic but I prefer to call it geographical art.
 For instance, Chinese and Mexican art reflect the background and the 'soul' of the country but are also universal...
 I therefore believe very much in the development of an Australian art – it is the only truth for us to express to the rest of the world.

 Close observation of nature and its cyclical and savage rhythms became a constant theme in Pugh's painting.

 Pugh held his first solo show in 1957 at the Victorian Artists Society Gallery, where he displayed landscapes and portraits.
 The show was well received by critics.
 Col. Aubrey Gibson, chairman of the National Gallery, was an early patron, as were a group of businessmen led by David Yencken and the businessman Andrew Grimwade.
 Pugh joined the stable of the Sydney art dealer Rudy Komon.
 Komon paid his artists a stipend, balanced against sales of their work, and this generosity made them very loyal, as it gave them stability and freedom from daily money worries.

 Pugh had consistent official support in the crucial early stages of his career.
 His inclusion in the 1961 Whitechapel and 1963 Tate exhibitions of Australian art gave him international exposure.
 In 1966 Komon arranged a one-man show for Pugh at the Artists' Guild Gallery in St Louis in the United States; The Commonwealth Institute staged a retrospective of his work in 1970.
 He was represented in London by Andre Kalman, who showed him in 1975, 1976, 1977 and 1979, and with the Athol Gallery on the Isle of Man.

 The Historic Memorials Committee bought his 1964 portrait of the Governor-General Lord De L'Isle and his 1972 portrait of Gough Whitlam.
+In 1972, Pugh raised the profile of the previously unknown naive artist Eric L. Stewart after discovering his paintings in a junk shop while on an ALP campaign tour, and subsequently organised posthumous exhibitions for him.

 Pugh's fame as an artist grew in the 1970s following the print publication of two radio plays by Ivan Smith: Death of a Wombat and Dingo King, both of which featured Pugh's drawings and paintings.